 - Spoken by the Yupik tribe in far eastern Russia and Alaska

 - A language exclusively spoken in the Archib village and six other smaller villages in the southern part of Dagestan in Russia.
 The unique language has about 1.5 million derivatives for each verb root.

 - Pirahã.
-It is the language spoken by a group of isolated people in Brazil.
+A group of isolated people in Brazil speak Piraha.
 About 300 native speakers remain today.
 It is the only dialect left from the Mura language of the Amazonas.

-According to the United Nations, every two weeks, one language is lost.
-Language is a necessity for communication but with more languages on the verge of disappearing, something has to be done.
-About 6,000 languages are bound to be extinct, due to the loss of native speakers, integration of other similar languages and because more people prefer to use the more dominant languages.
-Everyone's life is affected by language.
+According to the United Nations, every two weeks, we lose one language.
+About 6,000 languages might go extinct, due to the loss of native speakers, integration of other similar languages and because more people prefer to use the more dominant languages.
+Language affects all of us.
 Just imagine life without it.

 Image Copyright: dimarik16 / 123RF Stock Photo